mupfdev/eszFW/README.md

 A automatically generated version of the documentation can be found
 here:  [eszfw.de](https://eszfw.de)

+## Code style

+You are invited to contribute to this project.
+But to ensure a uniform formatting of the source code, you will find some rules here.
+All rules are of course open for debate:

+- Do not use tabs and use a consistent 4 space indentation style.
+- Both function and variable names are written in lower snake_case.
+- Try to use a consistent style.
+Use the existing code as a guideline.
+- If you encounter a case where it doesn't make sense to follow the rules, then don't and do it your way instead.

+Thank you.

 ### Status

-**Update**: I started to write the entire engine from scratch.
-Until the next release this project is in an incomplete state.

-This project is in development.
-I will enhance it gradually, mainly as a tool to my own use.
-To see it in action, take a look at [Tau Ceti](https://github.com/mupfelofen-de/TauCeti): a cross-platform 2D sci-fi themed tech demo which I develop to test this engine.
+This project currently undergoes a complete overhaul.

+If you wanna see the previous version in action, take a look at [Tau Ceti](https://github.com/mupfelofen-de/TauCeti): sci-fi themed tech demo which I develop to test this engine.

 [![Tau Ceti](https://media.eszfw.de/tc-01-tn.png)](https://media.eszfw.de/tc-01.png?raw=true "Tau Ceti 1")
 [![Tau Ceti](https://media.eszfw.de/tc-02-tn.png)](https://media.eszfw.de/tc-02.png?raw=true "Tau Ceti 2")